MapRVA/skyway/README.md

 skyway is a command-line OpenStreetMap data conversion and filtering utility.

+> [!WARNING]
+> skyway is currently in <a href="https://semver.org/">major version (0.y.z)</a>, i.e. it is undergoing initial development.
+While I hope you find skyway helpful, it might not work as expected.
+Your feedback and contributions are welcome.
+Thanks!

 ## Documentation

 Please see the [skyway documentation](https://maprva.github.io/skyway/) to learn more!